It's amazing what we can do when we come together.

 • Summer Experience tuition typically is $260 for a full day full week program.
 This includes materials, counselors, rental of space, costumes, props, outside instructors, & more).

-• Service Projects: Each year our Summer Experience program includes a service project.
+• Service Projects: Each year our Summer Experience program includes at least 1 service project.
 Do you have a great idea for us?

 • Our Summer Experience Programs host an event each Friday that is open to the community at no cost.
 We may ask for a donation (of food, pet supplies, gently used books, etc.) to support our service projects but it is not required!